Wednesday, February 18, 2009

 2. Open the Comments option below

-3. Paste the ballot into a comment box, leaving only your picks for EACH category (Note: If you don't already have one, you may need to create a Gmail account to post)
+(Note: If you don't already have one, you may need to create a Gmail account to post)

 4. I'll tally the results by Monday's class and announce the winners